2012–13 FA Women's Cup

-The 2012–13 FA Women's Cup was the 42nd season of the FA Women's Cup, the main domestic knockout Cup competition in English women's football.
+The 2012–13 FA Women's Cup was the 43rd season of the FA Women's Cup, the main domestic knockout Cup competition in English women's football.
 It lacked a sponsor for the second consecutive season.

 283 clubs were accepted into the competition.
 The first qualifying round commenced on 30 September 2012, with the first round proper played on 9 December 2012.
-Arsenal Ladies beat Bristol Academy 3–0 in the final on 26 May 2013 at the Keepmoat Stadium, Doncaster.
+Arsenal beat Bristol Academy 3–0 in the final on 26 May 2013 at the Keepmoat Stadium, Doncaster.

 Birmingham City were the defending champions, having beaten Chelsea in last season's final.

 Teams

 Schedule

 The schedule for the 2012–13 FA Cup, as announced by the Football Association, is as follows:

-Qualifying rounds
+First qualifying round

 All of the teams entering the competition that are not members of either the FA WSL, FA Women's Premier League National Division, FA Women's Premier League Northern Division or FA Women's Premier League Southern Division had to compete in the qualifying rounds to win a place in the competition proper.